iKelvvv/MS5/README.md

 ### Home page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images and are responsive on all devices. | PASS
 Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS

 ### Products page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images and are responsive on all devices. | PASS
 Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Sort filter | Check the sort/filter functionality by selecting each option.
 Each option reloads the page and sorts the products in the corresponding order. | PASS
 Edit Button (SuperUser only) | Check the edit button is only accessible if the user is logged in as a SuperUser. | PASS